rpy2/rpy2/doc/source/graphics.rst

-Encoding the information in the column *cyl* is again only a matter of specifying it in the :class:`AES` mapping.
+Encoding the information in the column *cyl* is again only a matter of specifying it in the :class:`AesString` mapping.

 .. literalinclude:: _static/demos/graphics.py
    :start-after: #-- ggplot2smoothbycylwithcolours-begin